VisualComputingInstitute/triplet-reid/README.md

 - **This repository requires at least version 1.4 of TensorFlow.**
 - **The TensorFlow code is Python 3 only and won't work in Python 2!**

+:boom: :fire: :exclamation: **If you train on a very different dataset, don't forget to tune the learning-rate** :exclamation: :fire: :boom:

 ## Defining a dataset

 A dataset consists of two things: